2sw4g2die/Music-Collection/README.md

 # MusicCollection
 SENG1110 assignment

-When run, the program will display a menu of actions to the user, including one that exits the program.
+The program keeps track of up to 4 albums, and up to 5 songs each album.
+When run, the program displays a menu of actions to the user, including one that exits the program.
 Until the user chooses to exit, the menu is displayed again after each action is completed.

-The program should have the following functionalities:
+The program has the following functionalities:
-1. Will allow the user to create albums.
+1. Allows the user to create albums.
-2. Will allow the user to enter a new song into an album.
+2. Allows the user to enter a new song into an album.
-3. Will allow the user to request a list of all songs (and the details of each song) with a specific name.
+3. Allows the user to request a list of all songs (and the details of each song) with a specific name.
-4. Will allow the user to request a list of all songs (and the details of each song) from an album.
+4. Allows the user to request a list of all songs (and the details of each song) from an album.
-5. Will allow the user to request a list of all albums (including all the songs in each album).
+5. Allows the user to request a list of all albums (including all the songs in each album).
-6. Will allow the user to request a list of all songs whose duration is under a certain time (in minutes).
+6. Allows the user to request a list of all songs whose duration is under a certain time (in minutes).
-7. Will allow the user to request a list of all songs of a specific genre.
+7. Allows the user to request a list of all songs of a specific genre.

-The program should show an appropriate message in case the output of functionalities 3, 4, 5, 6, 7 is none.

-8. Will allow the user to delete an album.
+8. Allows the user to delete an album.
-9. Will allow the user to delete a song from an album.
+9. Allows the user to delete a song from an album.
-10. Will allow the user input albums and songs from an external file.
+10. Allows the user input albums and songs from an external file.
 This option will be just available in the beginning.